Villa La Meridiana - Caroli Hotels in Castrignano del Capo

 A respectable villa had to have the family church, the well, a large garden with pines and palms in the green of the Mediterranean.

-Every year, in the month of May, an appointment with the "Ville in Festa" event with the opening to the public of the gardens of the most beautiful villas that embellish some corners of the little town and the Lungomare Cristoforo Colombo: a unique opportunity to discover eclectic architecture made in the late nineteenth and early twentieth century.
+Every year, in May, appointment with the "Ville in Festa" event with the opening to the public of the gardens of the most beautiful villas that embellish some corners of the two-sea town and the Lungomare Cristoforo Colombo: a unique opportunity to discover eclectic architecture made in the late nineteenth and early twentieth centuries.

-A rich program is planned which includes, in addition to visiting the exteriors of the villas, performances by artists, tastings of wines and typical local products, projections of short films and a touch of high fashion, with the aim of witnessing the need to make the villas of Santa Maria di Leuca an artistic and cultural heritage to be safeguarded.
+A rich program is foreseen which includes, in addition to the visit of the exterior of the villas, performances by artists, tastings of wines and typical local products, screenings of short films and a touch of high fashion, with the intent to testify the need to make the villas of Santa Maria di Leuca an artistic and cultural heritage to be safeguarded.

-The Villas in Festa di Leuca that open their beautiful gardens are: Villa Arditi - Villa Arditi of Castelvetere - Villa Pia - Villa Cezzi - Villa Circular - Villa Colosso - Villa Daniele - Villa Episcopo - Villa Fuortes - Villa La Meridiana - Villa Licci - Villa Ramirez - Villa Gioacchino Fuortes - Villa Sangiovanni - Villa Felicita - Villa Mellacqua - Villa Marcucci - Villa Scipione Sangiovanni - Villa Serracca - Villa Tamborino-Cezzi.
+The Villas in Festa di Leuca that open their splendid gardens are: Villa Arditi - Villa Arditi di Castelvetere - Villa Pia - Villa Cezzi - Villa Circolone - Villa Colosso - Villa Daniele - Villa Episcopo - Villa Fuortes - Villa La Meridiana - Villa Licci - Villa Ramirez - Villa Gioacchino Fuortes - Villa Sangiovanni - Villa Felicita - Villa Mellacqua - Villa Marcucci - Villa Scipione Sangiovanni - Villa Serracca - Villa Tamborino-Cezzi.